XAIZ096/Personal-Web/README.md

 - Tool/model: OpenAI ChatGPT, GPT-5.5 Thinking.
 - Version/date used: May 2026.
-- How it was used: drafting the initial project structure, writing starter HTML/CSS/JS, creating the AI generated study planner page, preparing the design document, and preparing the README.
+- How it was used: drafting the initial project structure, writing starter HTML/CSS/JS, creating the AI generated study planner page, and preparing the README.
 - Human review: The author should review the code, update any personal details, run validation tools, and make final edits before submission.

 Example prompts used: